Please note: The undergraduate and graduate application deadline is July 5, 2021 for Winter 2022 Trimester.

 Yes, but I really, really want to serve the people of [X] International region as part of my midwifery training!
 You are welcome to go and serve if you choose, but these experiences will not fulfill clinical requirements unless you complete the International Clinical Placement Process.
 Preceptors and site directors at international sites have told us repeatedly that they find midwives who have completed their training to be FAR more helpful as aid workers than students.
 It may seem like “something is better than nothing,” but in many cases, clinics are staffed by local midwives and need funding for their salaries and supplies more than temporary staff.
 Local midwives can provide more culturally appropriate care and grow sustainable health systems when they are able to spend their limited resources, including clinical experiences, on training their own students instead of students from the US or other countries.

 College Credit Transfer & Life Experience Credit

 Can I transfer credits from an accredited institution?
 Yes.

-- Upon acceptance into the program, the Admissions Director (undergraduates) or Dean of Graduate Studies (graduate students) will evaluate the student’s post-secondary transcripts carefully to determine which courses, if any, might be equivalent to MCU courses.
+- Upon acceptance into the graduate program, the Dean of Graduate Studies will evaluate the student’s post-secondary transcripts carefully to determine which courses, if any, might be equivalent to MCU courses.

 - MCU will accept credits from other institutions accredited by a US Department of Education recognized accrediting agency.

 - Transfer credits must have a C grade or above and/or meet grades required for midwifery core courses.

-- MCU follows a trimester format and credits transferred from quarter and trimester systems will be reduced in value accordingly.
+- MCU follows a trimester format and credits transferred from quarter systems will be reduced in value accordingly.

 - The student will be notified of all equivalent courses that are being transferred for credit.